PX4/PX4-user_guide/en/uavcan/ark_rtk_gps.md

 ### Mounting/Orientation

-The ARK RTK GPS needs to be mounted with the connectors on the board pointing towards the **back of vehicle**, as shown in the following picture.
+The ARK RTK GPS must be mounted with the connectors on the board pointing towards the **back of vehicle**, as shown in the following picture.

 ![ARK RTK GPS Orientation](../../assets/hardware/gps/ark_rtk_gps_orientation.png)